 - Students must observe prerequisites.
 Courses taken without the proper prerequisites will not be applicable to the student’s degree requirements unless written approval is obtained from the student’s advisor.

 - MGMT 985 Seminar in Human Resource Management is the culminating course in the student’s program.
-Registration requires prior written permission from the Dean of Graduate Studies.
+Registration requires prior written permission from the Dean of Graduate Studies (see Graduate Seminar Approval Form).
 Students will not be permitted to fulfill this requirement with a course transferred from another institution.
 The seminar can only be taken in the last semester of study.
 Exceptions, requiring written advisor approval, may be made for students taking an elective course over the summer.

 |Foundation Courses (2) (may be waived)|